catnipped/catnipped.github.io/_posts/logicpuzzle/2024-07-15-story-so-far.markdown

 ---
 layout: post
-title:  "A puzzle game, the story so far..."
+title:  "A logic puzzle game, the story so far..."
 date:   2024-07-15 12:00 +0200
 categories: logicpuzzle
 ---